Nyaru Menteng Orangutan Sanctuary

 Itinerary

 Below is an example of a typical two-week itinerary.
-Please note however, some activities may be subject to change during the time of your stay, as they are dependent on weather conditions and the requirements of the project at the time.
+Please note that some activities may be subject to change during your stay, as they are dependent on weather conditions and the requirements of the project at the time.

-Day 1 - The Adventure Begins: You will fly into Palangkaraya Airport where you will be met by a project representative and transferred to the Nyaru Menteng Orangutan Sanctuary.
-Upon arrival, you will be able to settle into your accommodation and meet your fellow volunteers.
-In the evening, you'll have dinner before being given a full orientation by the volunteer coordinator.
+Day 1 - The Adventure Begins: Upon arrival at Palangkaraya Airport, a project representative will meet you and transfer you to the Nyaru Menteng Orangutan Sanctuary.
+Once there, you will settle into your accommodation and meet your fellow volunteers.
+In the evening, you'll enjoy dinner before receiving a full orientation by the volunteer coordinator.

-Day 5 - Orangutan Enrichment and a Trip to Town: Every two weeks the volunteers travel into the local town to purchase items for enrichment making.
-You'll sit down for a lunch in town before visiting a nearby tourist market.
+Day 5 - Supply Trip to Town: Today, you'll head into Palangkaraya to purchase supply items for both the volunteers and the orangutans.
+You'll sit down for a social lunch in town before visiting a nearby traditional craft market.
+Today is the perfect day to pick up anything you need and perhaps donate items from the wish list for the orangutans.
 Once finished, you'll make your way back to the volunteer house to relax before enjoying dinner with your group.

 Day 13 - Final Day: Sadly, your final day at the project has arrived.
-Enjoy a lie-in this morning before packing your things and bidding farewell to the project staff, your new-found friends and of course, the animals!
-You will then transfer back to the airport for your flight home, or to commence your onward travel plans.
+Enjoy a lie-in this morning before packing your things and bidding farewell to the project staff, your new-found friends and, of course, the orangutans!
+You will then transfer back to the airport for your flight home or to commence your onward travel plans.

 Duration Price